CreatedorMade/bf-on-belts/docs/bob-basics.md

 ```
 V   V
 =====
+  =
+>=+=>
+  =
   V
 ```
-Here, there are two inputs to the belt and only one output - setups like this can be used to take data from multiple sources and treat it the same.

-There are, however, lots of ways to create invalid belts.
+There are lots of ways to create invalid belts.
 Remember, each belt is a line - no splitting or merging.
 If you want to test a belt's validity, just look at each character on it.
 If any `=` is adjacent to three or more other `=`s, it's invalid.
 If it loops, it's also invalid.
-And of course, the golden rule, each belt must have exactly one output.
+And of course, the golden rule, each belt must have exactly one output, no more, no less.

-Now that you know about belts, it's time to learn about machines! (this is going to be a link once I write the page on machines)
+Now that you know about belts, it's time to [learn about machines](https://github.com/CreatedorMade/bf-on-belts/blob/master/docs/machines.md)!